jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 # Searching Docker Hub

 As mentioned earlier, Docker hub is sort of the GitHub for Docker images.
-Here, people can push and pull images that they themsevles have created, or those that have been created by others.
+Here, people can push and pull images that they themselves have created, or those that have been created by others.
 One convenient thing about Docker hub is that we can use the command line interface to perform some quick searches.
 In this example, we search for Poulton's images on Docker hub, then pipe that result onto `head` so that we don't end up getting too much search results.

 ```python